rust-lang/book/nostarch/chapter07.md

 *Library crates* don’t have a `main` function, and they don’t compile to an executable.
 Instead, they define functionality intended to be shared with multiple projects.
 For example, the `rand` crate we used in Chapter 2 provides functionality that generates random numbers.
-Most of the time when Rustaceans say “crate”, they mean library crate, and they use “crate” interchangeably with the general programming concept of a “library”.
+Most of the time when Rustaceans say “crate,” they mean library crate, and they use “crate” interchangeably with the general programming concept of a “library.”

 The *crate root* is a source file that the Rust compiler starts from and makes up the root module of your crate (we’ll explain modules in depth in “Defining